Acupressure for Yin Yoga

 Lung 1 and 2 (Zhong Fu and Yun Men):

-LOCATION: These two points are located at the top of the chest in the small groove below the intersection of the collarbone and the shoulder on either side of the upper chest.
-If you trace your finger along and below the collarbone starting at the centre and going outwards, you will reach a hollow near the end of the collarbone called the “delto-pectoral triangle” where the points are located.
+LOCATION: These two points are located at the top of the chest in the minor groove below the intersection of the collarbone and the shoulder on either side of the upper chest.
+If you trace your finger along and below the collarbone, starting at the centre and going outwards, you will reach a hollow near the end of the collarbone called the “delto-pectoral triangle” where the points are located.

 Chinese Medicine for Yoga Online Training